matigramirez/Imgeneus/README.md

 ### Database migrations
 * Migrations are done automatically as soon as you run world server.
-* You can also migrate manually vie Package console or .NET cli.
+* You can also migrate manually via Package console or .NET cli.
 You can read more about migrations [here](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
 * To fulfill the database with example data open `src\Imgeneus.Database\Migrations\sql` folder and run `setup.bat` file (Don't forget to set your password there).
 This will populate your database with ep6 original data.

 ## Details